fredyfx/FinalProject/README.md

 - Allow a user to use CRUD operations with the database from the web application.
 - Apply a shared layout that renders a body inside the layout rather than recreating it for every page.
 - Learn and apply the concepts of MVC while gaining experiencing in ASP.NET MVC Core and Entity Framework Core.
+- Apply multiple options for filtering and searching capabilities.
+- Create a layout that is responsive, mobile ready, and easy to use.

+Here's the app from a desktop view:
 ![image of site](./MyMusic.PNG)